On Eigenvalue Generic Properties of the Laplace-Neumann Operator: Preliminaries

-Before deriving our main results we need a lemma which will be crucial in the sequel, and whose proof can be found in Barros-Gomes \cite{jngbar}. \begin{lemma} Let $T$ be a symmetric $(0,2)$-tensor on a Riemannian manifold $(M,g)$ and $\varphi$ a smooth function on $M$.
-Then we have for each $Z\in\mathfrak{X}(M).$ \end{lemma}
+Before deriving our main results we need a well-known lemma which will be crucial in the sequel. \begin{lemma} Let $T$ be a symmetric $(0,2)$--tensor on a Riemannian manifold $(M,g)$ and $\varphi$ a smooth function on $M$.
+Then we have